 get() – returns the 16-bit one’s complement checksum.
 When this function is invoked the checksum unit must have been “added” an integral number of bytes of data.

-A complete program for the Simple Switch
+A complete program for the Very Simple Switch

-Here we provide a complete P4 program performing L2/L3 forwarding for IPv4 packets for the Simple Switch.
+Here we provide a complete P4 program performing L2/L3 forwarding for IPv4 packets for the VSS.
 This program does not take advantage of some features of the switch: e.g. recirculation.
 The details of many constructs will be explained throughout the document.